neo-chem-synth-wave/data-source/references/2020/20201029_irwin_j_j_et_al.md

 can be searched precisely using explicit atomic-level graph-based methods, such as SmallWorld for similarity and Arthor for pattern and substructure search, as well as 3D methods such as docking.
 Analysis of the new make-on-demand compound sets by these and related tools reveals startling features.
-For instance, over 97% of the core Bemis–Murcko scaffolds in make-on-demand libraries are unavailable from “in-stock” collections.
+For instance, over 97% of the core Bemis–Murcko scaffolds in make-on-demand libraries are unavailable from "in-stock" collections.
 Correspondingly, the number of new Bemis–Murcko scaffolds is rising almost as a linear fraction of the elaborated molecules.
 Thus, an 88-fold increase in the number of molecules in the make-on-demand versus the in-stock sets is built upon a 16-fold increase in the number of Bemis–Murcko scaffolds.
 The make-on-demand library is also more structurally diverse than physical libraries, with a massive increase